FusionAuth/fusionauth-site/site/_posts/2020-05-26-sharing-custom-oauth-claims-with-a-asp-netcore-app.md

 }
 ```

 To create it, we're going to use the FusionAuth API, rather than the administration console.
 I just felt it had been too long since I `curl`ed something.
 Create an API key called "Lambda management" allowing full access to the Lambda API.
-Allow the holder of this key to patch the application resource as well.
+Allow the user of this key to `PATCH` on application objects as well.
 We'll need the latter to configure our FusionAuth application to use our lambda.

 {% include _image.liquid src="/assets/img/blogs/adding-more-claims-asp-net/aspnetextended-lambda-management-api-key.png" alt="The API key with lambda and application permissions." class="img-fluid" figure=false %}

 Here's the shell script which creates the lambda and associates it with the "dotnetcore" application.
 You must update the `AUTH_HEADER` environment variable to the value of the API key we just created.
-Also, please update `APPLICATION_ID` to the id of the "dotnetcore" application.
+Also, be sure to update `APPLICATION_ID` to the id of the "dotnetcore" application.
 This script calls one API to create our lambda, and another to configure the application to use it.
+We also need to extract the ID of the lambda we create, so I used a `sed` regular expression to extract the ID from the response of the first API call.

 ```shell
 AUTH_HEADER=YOUR_API_KEY_HERE